Round Bird Species

 Climate change poses a significant threat to round bird species and their habitats.
 Rising sea levels, changes in ocean currents, and increasing temperatures can disrupt the delicate balance of ecosystems these birds rely on.
 For example, melting sea ice affects the prey availability for polar species like penguins.
 Rising temperatures can also impact breeding success in round birds, as warmer climates could alter the timing of food availability and migration patterns.
 Conservation efforts focused on reducing greenhouse gas emissions, promoting ecosystem resilience, and protecting vulnerable habitats are pivotal in addressing the impact of climate change on round bird populations.

-See also Black And Blue Bird Species
+See also Largest Bird Species That Can Fly

 Unique Adaptations